A short guide to obscenity, profanity, cussing, and creative swearing in the novel.

 Swearing in itself doesn’t matter.
 All that matters are your story and your characters.
 If some obscenity is right for those things, then it’s right to use it.

-War fiction (even, quite possibly, historical war fiction) is probably not going to come over as very realistic, unless there’s some bad language.
+- War fiction (even, quite possibly, historical war fiction) is probably not going to come over as very realistic, unless there’s some bad language.
 That doesn’t mean your characters should swear as much as real soldiers in actual combat: your job, always, is to create the semblance of reality; your adherence to actual reality is much less important.

-For the same kind of reason, contemporary grit-lit, all sink estates and drug dealers, will sound wrong if characters don’t swear fairly copiously.
+- For the same kind of reason, contemporary grit-lit, all sink estates and drug dealers, will sound wrong if characters don’t swear fairly copiously.
 A boozy, relaxed contemporary love story won’t probably have copious swearing, but it too is unlikely to want to avoid it completely.